North Dakota Fighting Hawks men's ice hockey: National Collegiate Hockey Conference (NCHC)

 On July 14, 2011, College Hockey Inc. announced the formation of a new hockey league, the National Collegiate Hockey Conference, which would begin play in the 2013–14 season.
 The league's six charter members were North Dakota, Colorado College, Denver, Miami (OH), Minnesota–Duluth, and Nebraska-Omaha.
 All were WCHA members except for CCHA member Miami.
 Two months after the announcement of the new league, the NCHC added a sixth WCHA member, St. Cloud State, and another CCHA member, Western Michigan.
-The NCHC has had no membership changes since starting play.
+Since starting play, the NCHC has added two members.
+Arizona State University joined starting the 2024–25 season and the University of St. Thomas has been accepted as a full-time member of the NCHC beginning in the 2026–27 season.
 The new league was made after the Big Ten Conference decided to sponsor hockey.
 This change caused widespread backlash due to the break-up of old rivalries that included Minnesota, North Dakota, and Wisconsin.